CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

      ![](../media/Lab-04/md-1.png)

-# Connect to Your Snowflake Instance in Any Cloud
+## Task-02 Connect to your Snowflake instance in any cloud

 1. Select **Snowflake** under **New connection** .